flux-framework/flux-core/doc/man1/flux-shell.rst

   or ``file``.
 Users should not need to set this option directly as it will be handled by options of higher level commands like ``flux-mini``.

+**exit-timeout**\ =\ *VALUE*
+  A fatal exception is raised on the job 30s after the first task exits.
+  The timeout period may be altered by providing a different value in Flux Standard Duration form.
+A value of ``none`` disables generation of the exception.

 SHELL INITRC
 ============